 Executive Committee.
 The Board may, by a majority vote of its members, designate an Executive Committee consisting of no fewer than three Board members and may delegate to such committee the powers and authority of the Board in the management of the business and affairs of the Corporation, to the extent permitted by NJ Law.
 By a majority vote of its members, the Board may at any time revoke or modify any or all of the Executive Committee authority so delegated, increase or decrease but not below three (3), the number of the members of the Executive Committee and fill vacancies on the Executive Committee from the members of the Board.
 The Executive Committee will keep regular minutes of its proceedings, cause them to be filed with the corporate records and report the same to the Board at its next regular meeting following the Committee meeting.

 Finance and Audit Committee.
 The Board will, within a reasonable time after the Annual Meeting of the Board, designate an Audit Committee, to consist of no less than two (2) members of the Board.
-The Committee will have such responsibilities as may determined by the Board from time to time, Among other duties, this committee is responsible for overseeing the fiscal health of the Corporation, including (a) recommending a budget for approval by the full Board, overseeing any required audit of the Corporation, (b) ensuring that financial reports are filed with regulatory and taxing authorities, (c) reviewing the Corporation’s financial statements, recommending to the Board the appointment of an independent auditor, if such an appointment is necessary or appropriate, (d) reviewing, in consultation with management, the Corporation’s annual financial statements as well as any report, opinion, or review that may be rendered by an independent auditor,(e)evaluating internal accounting controls, reviewing from time to time the Corporation’s auditing and accounting principles and practices.
+The Committee will have such responsibilities as may determined by the Board from time to time, among other duties, this committee is responsible for overseeing the fiscal health of the Corporation, including (a) recommending a budget for approval by the full Board, overseeing any required audit of the Corporation, (b) ensuring that financial reports are filed with regulatory and taxing authorities, (c) reviewing the Corporation’s financial statements, recommending to the Board the appointment of an independent auditor, if such an appointment is necessary or appropriate, (d) reviewing, in consultation with management, the Corporation’s annual financial statements as well as any report, opinion, or review that may be rendered by an independent auditor,(e)evaluating internal accounting controls, reviewing from time to time the Corporation’s auditing and accounting principles and practices.

 SECTION 2 Other Committees.
 The Board may designate one or more other standing or special committees to direct the business of the Corporation.
 These committees may consist of persons who are not also members of the Board and who will act in an advisory capacity to the Board.
 Each such committee may exercise the authority granted to it in the Board’s enabling resolution and in accordance with the applicable provisions of NJ Law.
 All actions by any committee will be reported to the next meeting of the Board.